hashingsystems/HNS/README.md

 Hashgraph is a new distributed ledger technology that provides a new form of a distributed consensus using a gossip protocol.
 It allows the benefits of decentralization, distribution, and security through the use of hashing.

 ## 💡 What is HNS?
-HNS – or hash name system – is the protocol on the internet that turns human-comprehensible website names such as ‘website.hbar’ or ‘mywebsite.hbar’ into addresses understandable by decentralized network machines.
+HNS – or hash name system – is the protocol on the internet that turns human-comprehensible website names such as ‘website.hh’ or ‘mywebsite.hh’ into addresses understandable by decentralized network machines.

 ## 📝 Description